K+ binders are not all the same

 Due to their delayed onset of action, these K+ binders should not be used as monotherapy for the emergency treatment of life-threatening hyperkalemia.

-No head-to-head studies have been conducted between sodium polystyrene sulfonate, sodium zirconium cyclosilicate, and patiromer; therefore, no safety or efficacy comparisons can be made.
+No head-to-head clinical trials have been conducted between sodium polystyrene sulfonate, sodium zirconium cyclosilicate, and patiromer; therefore, no safety or efficacy comparisons can be made.

 VELTASSA was made with your sodium-sensitive patients in mind